midonet/midonet/docs/build-maven.md

 Cobertura is known to conflict with zinc, and generating test coverage reports will certainly require to turn off zinc first.

+It is possible to include or exclude tests from the coverage analysis by activating test group profiles.
+At the moment (2013/10/23), functional tests of simulation using actors can be skipped with the profile "withoutSim":

+`$ mvn clean site -PwithoutSim`

 ### dependency analysis